 - Internal and external parasite prevention and control programs should be implemented in accordance with local risks and the life stage of the animal.
-The practitioner should keep in mind that these animals may not be candidates for certain topical insecticides because of the degree of handling and petting associated with AAI programs or they may need to be temporarily withdrawn from these activities.
+The practitioner should keep in mind that these animals might not be candidates for certain topical insecticides because of the degree of handling and petting associated with AAI programs or they may need to be temporarily withdrawn from these activities.

 - Disabilities should not necessarily eliminate an animal from participation in AAI programs.
-For example animals who are amputees or deaf, if otherwise healthy, can have a positive impact on special populations.
-However the AAI activities should not be of a type that exacerbates the animal’s disabilities, and that the ability that is lacking must not reduce the safety or effectiveness of the interaction with the target population.
+For example, animals that are amputees or deaf, if otherwise healthy, can have a positive impact on special populations.
+However, the AAI activities should not be of a type that exacerbates the animal’s disabilities, and the ability that is lacking must not reduce the safety or effectiveness of the interaction with the target population.
 Participation of animals having conditions that may affect their mobility should be evaluated in light of the physical facilities of the AAI program (e.g., a dog with hip dysplasia may have difficulty maneuvering stairs or long hallways).
 Animals who are disabled must be monitored closely by the RP to ensure compliance with these requirements.

 - Screening tests should be selected on the basis of their ability to identify medical problems in these animals and to reduce bi-directional risks of transmission of potential pathogens between animals and humans.
 Results of screening tests should be evaluated with regard to realistic risks to humans and animals.
 Appropriate treatment and risk management should be instituted if needed.
 Interactions of animals with immunocompromised individuals may justify use of certain screening tests that would not be necessary if those animals were only interacting with immunocompetent populations.

-- The RP should be provided with information on maintaining the animal's hair coat and nail quality, and should be taught to do a basic assessment of their animal's skin condition.
+- The RP should be provided with information on maintaining the animal's hair coat and nail quality and should be taught to do a basic assessment of their animal's skin condition.
 Excessive grooming or bathing (including the use of harsh products) in preparation for or during AAI may be deleterious.

 - Recommendations for health maintenance should include behavior management, daily exercise, play, diet, preventive dental care, and the potential advantages of spaying/neutering in selected species.